 who are interested in ethics...has been truly inspiring and has re-ignited

 my enthusiasm for law school."
 (2012 Law Fellow)

-FASPE for Law Students is an intensive two week fellowship program that examines the moral responsibilities and professional duties of legal practitioners, lawyers and judges in extreme as well as more routine situations.
+FASPE Law is an intensive two week fellowship program that examines the moral responsibilities and professional duties of legal practitioners, lawyers and judges in extreme as well as more routine situations.
 The Law Fellows study historical, philosophical, theological, and cultural texts related to Nazism and the Holocaust, building the context for the discussion of contemporary ethical issues.